vmware/photon/docs/photon_admin/disabling-tls-1.0.md

 # Disabling TLS 1.0 to Improve Transport Layer Security

 Photon OS includes GnuTLS to help secure the transport layer.
 [GnuTLS](http://www.gnutls.org/) is a library that implements the SSL and TLS protocols to secure communications.

-On Photon OS, SSL 3.0, which contains a known vulnerability, is disabled by default.
+On Photon OS, SSL 3.0, which contains a known vulnerability, is deactivated by default.

 However, TLS 1.0, which also contains known vulnerabilities, is enabled by default.